feanet/LinearForms/README.md

 # LinearForms
-Making constraints is part of many linear programming models.
-This header describes Expression class, which hold one linear constraint.
+The header describes Expression class, which holds one linear constraint of a linear programming problem.
+See usage in main.cpp